tomcam/vuepress-netlify-github/docs/README.md

 ```

 You won't have to repeat the previous step.
 It only needed to be done once.
-Now send this code
+Now bring the
-to GitHub.
+repository up to date and send your code to GitHub.

 ```sh
 git push -u origin master